ethereumjs/ethereumjs-monorepo/README.md

 # SYNOPSIS
-A collection of utily function for ethereum
+A collection of utility functions for ethereum

 # API
 ## properties